© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Rhos-Dyrnog Standing Stone is a scheduled monument protected by Cadw under reference MG147.
 View the official record →

-Rhos-Dyrnog Standing Stone is a prehistoric standing stone located in Wales, designated as a Scheduled Ancient Monument under Cadw reference MG147.
+Rhos-Dyrnog Standing Stone is a prehistoric monument located in Wales, designated as a scheduled ancient monument under Cadw reference SAM MG147.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG147.

 Rhos-Dyrnog Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Rhos-Dyrnog Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG147.